Rui-Pina/rui-pina.github.io/_pages/home.md

   - /home.html
 ---

 **Reclaiming power.
-Restoring dignity.
 Rebuilding community.**

-We live inside a machine that profits from our dependence, erodes our communities, and tells us there is no alternative.
+We live in a system that too often places profit above people, weakens our communities, and convinces us there is no other way.
 But there is.

-The Fierce Community Initiative is a commitment to build a better way: food cooperatives, fair housing, local enterprises, and institutions owned by the people they serve.
+The Fierce Community Initiative is our commitment to create something better: institutions owned and guided by the people they serve.

-This is not a left or right project: it is a human one.
+This is not a political project.
+It is a human one.
-We refuse to enrich those who work against us.
-We choose to fight for families, for dignity, and for the strength of our communities.
+We choose not to enrich those who exploit us, but to stand for families, dignity, and the strength of our communities.
+Together, we can build an economy rooted in fairness, resilience, and care.

-🌱 **Our beginning:** NutRush, a cooperative food enterprise that makes nutrition affordable and keeps profits in the hands of the people.
-🏠 **Our next step:** A mortgage service that defends families against exploitative banks.
-💪 **Our vision:** To make it more profitable to treat people with respect than to exploit them.

 <p align="center">